 Generally, more layers equal better quality.
 You want the springs to be made with high-gauge steel.
 This results in more cushioning and better overall support.
 As the number and quality of springs increases, so does the weight.
 However, baby mattresses rarely become heavy enough to be an issue.

 Check for coil count.
 This is the number of springs inside the mattress.
 A high coil count is often a big part of marketing efforts.
 While many springs can lead to increased firmness and stability, that’s not always the case.
 A better way to evaluate is to look at the quality of each coil.
 You want coils which have a high percentage of steel in each spring unit.
 Steel thickness ranges from 19 to 12.5 gauge.
-Lower gauge is thicker.
+The lower gauge type is thicker.

 The best baby mattress will have a medium to high coil count, and each coil will have a reasonably thick gauge.
 Generally, you want to aim for a coil count between 125 and 150 with a gauge or 15.5 or lower.
 Be wary of extremely high coil counts, especially counts over 200.
 The gauge strength will typically be very low.
 This type of mattress won’t be nearly the same level of firmness and comfort as one with fewer coils but stronger individual springs.